-The Bank's savings deposit liabilities include pledge savings amounting to $\mathbb{P}11.1$ billion and $\mathbb{P}10.3$ billion as at December 31, 2023 and 2022, respectively.
-These represent the aggregate compulsory savings of $\mathbb{P}50.0$ per week collected from each member and earn an annual interest rate of 2.0% in 2023 and 2022.
+The Bank's savings deposit liabilities include pledge savings amounting to ₱12.4 billion and ₱11.1 billion as at December 31, 2024 and 2023, respectively.
+These represent the aggregate compulsory savings of ₱50.0 per week collected from each member and earn an annual interest rate of 2.0% in 2024 and 2023.
 Under an assignment agreement, the pledge savings balances serve as security for loans granted by the Bank to its members.
 Pledge savings equivalent to 15.0% of the loan proceeds serves as guarantee fund of the outstanding loan receivable from members.

 Savings deposits include regular and special savings deposit.
-Regular savings deposits include "Kayang-kaya", "Tagumpay", "Maagap", "Matapat" and "Dollar" savings.
-These savings accounts bear annual fixed interest rates ranging from 0.1% to 4.5% and from 0.3% to 6.0% in 2023 and 2022.
-Special savings deposits include "Tiwala" savings with annual interest rates ranging from 1.8% to 4.5% and from 1.8% to 2.7% in 2023 and 2022 respectively.
-Interest expense on deposit liabilities amounted to P282.1 million and P266.8 million in 2023 and 2022, respectively.
+Regular savings deposits include "Kayang-kaya", "Tagumpay", "Maagap", "Matapat", "Dollar" savings, and "Magalang Regular" savings.
+These savings accounts bear annual fixed interest rates ranging from 0.1% to 4.5% in 2024 and 2023.
+Special savings deposits include "Tiwala" and "Magalang deposit" savings with annual interest rates ranging from 1.8% to 4.5% in 2024 and 2023.
+Interest expense on deposit liabilities amounted to ₱383.0 million and ₱282.1 million in 2024 and 2023, respectively.

-BSP Circular No. 830 requires reserves against deposit liabilities.
-As at December 31, 2023 and 2022, due from BSP amounting to P170.6 million and P311.0 million, respectively, were set aside as reserves for deposit liabilities per latest report submitted by the Bank to the BSP.
-As at December 31, 2023 and 2022, the Bank is in compliance with such regulation.
+BSP Circular No. 1201 requires reserves against deposit liabilities.
+As at December 31, 2024 and 2023, due from BSP amounting to ₱228.7 million and ₱170.6 million, respectively, were set aside as reserves for deposit liabilities per latest report submitted by the Bank to the BSP.
+As at December 31, 2024 and 2023, the Bank is in compliance with such regulation.